Newcastle and Liverpool interested in £60m Wolves winger Pedro Neto in the summer - Paper Talk

 THE SCOTTISH SUN

-Philippe Clement says he has no fears his men will be distracted by next week's second-leg clash with Benfica when they face the Hibees in the Scottish Cup.
+Philippe Clement says he has no fears his men will be distracted by next week's second-leg clash with Benfica when they face Hibernian in the Scottish Cup.

 Lawrence Shankland has revealed he is tempted by transfer links to bigger clubs - because he wants the opportunity to win trophies on a regular basis.